 NOTE 2: The deferred routing identifier may be global (e.g. an IP address, UUID or URI) or may be local.
 The deferred routing identifier is used for routing in steps 24 and 25.
 The immediate routing identifier included by the AMF in step 11 is used for routing in steps 14 and 15.

 14. The SL-MT-LR response from UE1 is Periodic-Triggered, and Routing identifier is immediate Routing identifier.
-The supplementary services Periodic-Triggered SL-MT-LR response indicates whether UE1 and other UEs 2 to m accept the periodic or triggered location request and which of UEs 2 to m were discovered by UE1 at step 12.
+The supplementary services Periodic-Triggered SL-MT-LR response indicates whether UE1 and other UEs 2 to n accept the periodic or triggered location request and which of UEs 2 to n were discovered by UE1 at step 12.

-15. The SL-MT-LR response forwarded by AMF is Periodic-Triggered, and Routing identifier is immediate Routing identifier.
+15. The SL-MT-LR response forwarded by AMF is Periodic-Triggered, and Correlation identifier is immediate Routing identifier.

 NOTE 3: Step 16 in clause 6.20.3 enables the LMF to obtain the capabilities and initial location results for the UEs 1 to n.

 17-20.
-The Ranging/Sidelink positioning location results returned by LMF to LCS Client is initial one.
+The Ranging/Sidelink positioning location results returned by LMF to LCS Client or AF is initial one.

 The following additional steps are dedicated for Periodic and Triggered SL-MT-LR Procedure:

-21. The UEs 1 to m periodically perform Ranging/Sidelink positioning in order to support steps 22 and 24.
+21. The UEs 1 to n periodically perform Ranging/Sidelink positioning in order to support steps 22 and 24.

-NOTE 4: The UEs 1 to m may perform Ranging/Sidelink positioning at intervals of the maximum event sampling interval provided at step 1.
+NOTE 4: The UEs 1 to n may perform Ranging/Sidelink positioning at intervals of the maximum event sampling interval provided at step 1.

 22. UE1 monitors for occurrence of the trigger or periodic event requested in step 11.
 For a trigger event, UE1 monitors the requested event at intervals equal to or less than the maximum event sampling interval.
 An event trigger is detected by UE1 when any of the following occur: (i) a requested non-periodic trigger event has been detected and the minimum reporting time interval has elapsed since the last report (if this is not the first event report); (ii) a requested periodic location event has occurred; or (iii) the maximum reporting time for a non-periodic trigger event has expired.